Hajib Shakarbar: The last family meeting

 then Upper Province (U.P) of India, now named as Uttar Pradesh.

 Death of Shams Sabzwari

 Soon after the last family meeting, the health of Shams began to deteriorate and his family had to confine him to his bed for resting.
-Later in the same year, 1298 (675 Hijri), he died at the age of 115 years, to widespread mourning.
+Later in the same year, 1298 (675 Hijri), he died aged 115 years, to widespread mourning.
 The news also reached Baghdad, Konya, Tabriz and sabzwar district where official mourning periods were declared.

 Supervising the construction of father's tomb

 Hajib Shakarbar and his eldest grand nephew Pir Sadruddin joined hands to start the construction of a befitting tomb on the grave of their departed elder buried on a high ground near Multan’s famous garden known as the Aam Khas Baagh.
 Soon prince Nikobakht of Baghdad came in with some financial support and a grand mausoleum was completed in two years time in 1300 AC.
 About some four centuries later, the then ruler of Multan Mir Safdar Ali ordered a reconstruction of the mausoleum.
 The reconstruction of the new extended mausoleum started in 1814 and was completed in 1817 AC.